jhriv/vagrant-as-infrastructure/README.md

 ## Roles

 If `roles.yml` or `config/roles.yml` exists, the listed roles will be downloaded from Galaxy.
 If both exist, then `roles.yml` will take precedence.

-## Special Notes

-Ubuntu Xenial has significantly changed, so setting a private network IP fails.
-Trusty and Precise still work.